Finding an old wood folding chair at a thrift store was the perfect find for a Chair Makeover with a DIY Cushion to use in my bathroom.

 I like the idea of being able to store the chair out of the way when I’m not using it, so I was on the look-out for some kind of folding chair.
 I was super happy to find one that I knew could work perfectly.

-I purchased the chair, brought it home and began the process of cleaning it.
+I purchased the chair for $10.00, brought it home and began the process of cleaning it.
 I was glad to find that it was sturdy and the screws just needed a little bit of tightening.
 It was pretty well worn though.

 I used TSP to thoroughly clean it and then used some medium grit sand paper to get rid of a lot of the discoloration.